MgHtinLynn/HtinLynn/README.md

 -	International Diploma In Computer Studies and Level 5 Diploma in computing MCC
 -	PHP Programming Advanced & MVC(New Westminster Institute)
 -	Myanmar Links Web Professional(Advance)
+-   Android Basic (PADC)

 ## EMPLOYMENT EXPERIENCE
 -	Work training in Winner Computer Group about 7 months 2011
 -	Intern Developer by Work training in Techs star IT provider about 2 months on 2014
 -	Junior Developer In New West Company Ltd. about 8 month in 2015
 -	Developer In Xan IT Solutions With ACE about 1 years from 2015 Dec to 2016 Dec
--	Senior Developer In KBZ i-Banking Project currently now
+-	Senior Developer In KBZ i-Banking Project about 8 months
+-   Senior PhP Developer In Nexlabs currently now
-- 	All + 3 years Experiences In Web Development Field
+- 	All + 4 years Experiences In Web Development Field

 ## PROJECT EXPERIENCE
+-   **Mingalarletphwet** 7 months (Senior PHP Developer)
+    1. PHP in Laravel 5.4
+    2. Blade, Mysqli, Ajax, HTML, CSS, JQuery
+    3. Gitlabs, Backend , FrontEnd, Custom Code Structure, Custom Package
 -	**KBZ i-Banking** (Senior Developer)
 	1. XSL, XML , Oracle
 	2. HTML, CSS, Javascirpts, Ajax, JQuery